We are setting out plans to develop a London Mooring Strategy to address the unique challenges and opportunities of boating in the capital.

 A London Mooring Strategy will allow us to take a look at how to manage these issues, as well as make the most of opportunities that will help the charity maintain the waterways for the benefit of boaters and other users.

-The London Mooring Strategy would aim:
+The London Mooring Strategy aims:

 Matthew Symonds, our boating strategy and engagement manager, said: "London’s waterways are some of the busiest in the country and we need to manage the finite space effectively.
 We need to face the challenges head on, as well as taking advantage of the opportunity to develop a really world-class waterspace that people will be able to visit and enjoy.
 We’ll be working closely with those who use the Capital’s canals and rivers to make sure we hear everyone’s views and make well-informed decisions.
 An end vision statement sets out what the Strategy aims to achieve under each of its key themes."